 Science fiction encourages imagination and curiosity.
 This genre makes readers more interested in the world around them.
 It scrutinizes both the benefits and risks of new technology.
 Sci Fi also goes miles beyond other genres at giving readers an open mind.
 The representation in science fiction is phenomenal compared to other genres.
 Science fiction had women scientists long before mainstream novels.
 Science fiction forces us to think about the future and consider all the possibilities: technology, society, gender roles, etc. Best of all, sci fi books are cool!

 Need a new book to read?
 Check out my list of 6 Sci Fi Books with Strong Female Leads.
+You might also like Best YA Fantasy Romance Books.

 Individual science fiction stories may seem as trivial as ever to the blinded critics and philosphers of today, but the core of science fiction, its essence, has become crucial to our salvation, if we are to be saved at all.
 (Isaac Asimov)